gnzg/isoNode/README.md

 ### Run isoNode

 Build isoNode via `npm run build`.
 Then run it via `npm start`.
-The dev server will then be available via port 1234.
+The dev server will then be available via `localhost:1234`.

 ### Features